andreasbm/readme/README.md

 ## ❯ Featured README's

 If you use this generator for one of your projects I would love to hear about it so I can feature it.
+Here's a list of some repositories using this generator for their README file.

 * [lit-translate](https://github.com/andreasbm/lit-translate)
 * [masonry-layout](https://github.com/andreasbm/masonry-layout)